sanybintheakter/user_feedback_form/README.md

-This project is an interactive **User Feedback Form** built using HTML, CSS, and JavaScript.
+This project is an interactive **User Feedback Form** built using HTML, CSS and JavaScript.
 It demonstrates the use of **DOM manipulation, event listeners, event bubbling and event delegation** to capture and respond to user input in real time.